-As one of the nation’s oldest and most respected Communication programs, we know what it means to drive new knowledge in the face of an ever-changing, uber-connected communication landscape.
+As one of the nation’s oldest and most respected communication programs, we know what it means to drive new knowledge in the face of an ever-changing, uber-connected communication landscape.
 It takes recognition of the big picture, rooted in theory, research, and decision-making skills.
 It takes a passion for expertise and specialization committed to rigor.
-Our Research and Theory Master’s programs combine big picture awareness with specialization to create some of the most well-rounded and well-regarded academics in the nation.
+Our Research and Theory Master’s thesis programs combine big picture awareness with specialization to create some of the most well-rounded and well-regarded academics in the nation.
 That’s what greatness takes.

-- MAMC – Public Relations
+- MAMC – Concentration in Public Relations

-- MAMC – Science/Health Communication
+- MAMC – Concentration in Science/Health Communication

 - JD/MAMC Joint Degree

 Core Courses, Specializations, Minors and Supporting Fields